 Become a Placement Garden

 If you are interested in becoming a placement garden, please read the documents for prospective placement gardens here.
-If you meet the relevant criteria, please download the Expression of Interest form and return it to [email protected]
+If you meet the relevant criteria, please download the Expression of Interest form and return it to the HBGTP Manager, Elinor Davies: [email protected] by the deadline stated on the form.

 It isn’t just our trainees who benefit from the HBGTP.
 Placement gardens benefit too, by taking on enthusiastic people who are committed to a future in horticulture.
 Representatives from placement gardens participate in the interview process to select the trainees they feel are best matched to their needs.
 In this way, the HBGTP aims to play its part in securing the future of significant British gardens, by strengthening their teams and sharing knowledge.